mikechambers/adb-mcp/README.md

 6. Click connect in the agent panel in Photoshop

 Now you can switch over the Claude desktop.
 Before you start a session, you should load the instructions resource which will provide guidance and info the Claude.

+Note, you must reload the plugin via the UCP Developer app every time you restart Photoshop.

 ### Setting up session